Academics

 • Accommodations Provided

-Reasonable accommodations will be provided presuming that they do not detract from or impede the day-to-day life of the School or the delivery of its mission.
-The following are examples of accommodations provided at Chatham Hall: they are determined individually by the Director of Academic Support based on the documentation provided to support the student’s request for accommodations:
+Reasonable accommodations will be provided, presuming that they do not detract from or impede the day-to-day life of the School or the delivery of its mission.
+Examples may include:

-• Use of an electronic device for written assignments
+• Use of an approved device for written assignments

-• Checking accuracy of class notes with teacher
+• Opportunities to check class notes with a teacher for accuracy

-• Enrollment in the School’s Academic Support program to provide executive functioning support, study skills instruction, and content tutoring
+• Enrollment in the Academic Support program for executive functioning coaching, study skills instruction, and subject-specific tutoring

 • Documentation Guidelines

-5. A description of the expected progression or stability of the impact of the disability over time, particularly over the next five years.
+• A description of the diagnosis’s expected progression or stability, especially over the next five years

-6. A history of previous accommodations and their impact.
+• A history of prior accommodations and their effectiveness

 800 Chatham Hall Circle • Chatham, VA 24531